async-profiler/async-profiler/README.md

 ## Restrictions/Limitations

+* macOS profiling is limited to user space code only.

 * On most Linux systems, `perf_events` captures call stacks with a maximum depth of 127 frames.
 On recent Linux kernels, this can be configured using `sysctl kernel.perf_event_max_stack` or by writing to the